This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Peritoneal mesothelioma is a cancer of the lining of the abdominal cavity, called the peritoneum.
-This cancer can cause many symptoms, including the buildup of fluid between the two layers of the peritoneum.
-This fluid causes pain, swelling, and discomfort, and it restricts mobility and activity.
-A relatively simple procedure, called a paracentesis, can be used to drain the fluid and relieve symptoms.
+Peritoneal mesothelioma is cancer that originates in the lining of the abdominal cavity, also called the peritoneum.
+This cancer can cause the buildup of fluid between the two layers of the peritoneum.
+This fluid causes pain, swelling, discomfort, and restricted mobility and activity.
+Doctors may use a procedure called a paracentesis to drain the fluid and relieve symptoms.

 Fluid in the Peritoneum

 The peritoneum is a double layer of tissue that surrounds the abdominal cavity and the organs inside.
 This layer is part of the mesothelium and is affected in some cases of mesothelioma.
 Although mesothelioma is rare, peritoneal mesothelioma is the second most common type of mesothelioma.
 Like pleural mesothelioma, which affects the mesothelium in the chest cavity, peritoneal mesothelioma is most often associated with asbestos exposure.